Shai2u/dash_plotly_car_accidents_example/README.md

 The following gif animation displays (more-less) the different steps described above.
 ![Dashboard Steps](./media/steps_animaiton.gif)

-The soruce of the data comes from accdients dataset From data.gov.il (Israel open soruce govemenral data website), The data has been processed and translated to enlgish in order to simplify the process.
+The source of the data comes from accdients dataset From data.gov.il (Israel open source govemenral data website), The data has been processed and translated to enlgish in order to simplify the process.

 So without further due lets start learning how to build the dashboard step by step!